+Figure 11.
+The final upgraded weekly displacement grid (right), here at t = 2017.7 for the east component, is the sum of the displacement field predicted by the interseismic model of Zeng and Shen (2017) (upper left), and the surface interpolation of residuals between observations and model (lower left) with respect to t0 = 2010.
+The weekly displacement grid is one element of the dynamic datum (Klein et al., 2019), including the combined effect of secular and transient motions.

-We use the secular horizontal fault slip model of Zeng and Shen (2017) for the western U.S. as a starting point to predict the surface displacements at the cGPS stations.
-The model is derived from survey-mode and continuous GPS data supplement by geologic slip rates.
-The residuals are taken as the ESESES-observed minus the predicted values.
-In Figure 10, we show the accumulated transient displacements from an arbitrary initial epoch 2010.0 to 2018.6 compared to the secular model, showing the effects of postseismic deformation, magmatism, as well as deviations from the secular model.
+.
+Their model is derived from survey-mode and cGPS data supplemented by geologic slip rates.
+The residuals are defined as the difference between the observed minus the predicted displacements and reflect transient motions (Klein et al., 2019).
+In Figure 10, we show the accumulated transient displacements from an arbitrary initial epoch 2010.0 to 2018.6 compared to the secular model, showing the effects of postseismic deformation, subsidence, magmatism, as well as deviations from the Zeng and Shen (2017) secular model.

-The interpolation of the horizontal displacement residuals is accomplished using a remove/interpolate/restore approach as follows:
+First, we use a median filter to create a weekly time series.
+Then, the interpolation of the horizontal displacement residuals is accomplished using a remove/interpolate/restore approach as follows: